PX4/PX4-user_guide/en/flight_modes/altitude_fw.md

 * Centered sticks (inside deadband):
   * Pitch input is used to control the altitude.
 If zero pitch input – autopilot holds current altitude against wind.
   * RPY sticks gives level flight.
-  * Throttle stick controls the airspeed of the aircraft if an airspeed sensor is connected (without airspeed sensor, the user cannot control throttle).
+  * Throttle stick controls the airspeed of the aircraft if an airspeed sensor is connected.
+Without an airspeed sensor the user cannot control throttle (in which case the vehicle will fly level at cruise throttle ([FW_THR_CRUISE](../advanced_config/parameter_reference.md#FW_THR_CRUISE)), increasing or decreasing throttle as needed to climb or descend).

 * Outside center:
   * Pitch stick controls altitude.